 Seed Mixes

-Seeds can be healthy for parrots, but they shouldn’t make up the entirety of your parrot’s diet.
+Seeds can be healthy for parrots, but they shouldn’t make up the entirety of their diet.
 According to BSAVA, parrots fed only seed mixes develop nutritional deficiencies and behavioral problems.

 This is most likely if you get a cheap seed mix packed with only sunflower seeds.

-Sunflower seeds are high in fat, so they should only be fed in moderation.
-No matter the seed mix, don’t let it exceed 5-10% of your parrot’s dietary intake.
+Sunflower seeds are high in fat and should only be fed in moderation.
+Regardless of the seed mix, don’t let it exceed 5% of a parrot’s dietary intake.

 Pellets